 Allan Nevins Prize

 The Allan Nevins Prize is awarded annually for the best-written doctoral dissertation on an American subject.
-The Nevins Prize's winning book is published by one of the distinguished houses which support the prize: Basic Books, Bloomsbury Press, Cambridge University Press, The University of Chicago Press, Columbia University Press; Farrar, Straus and Giroux/Hill and Wang; Harvard University Press, Henry Holt, Hill and Wang, Alfred A. Knopf, W. W. Norton and Company, University of North Carolina Press, Oxford University Press; University of Pennsylvania Press; Princeton University Press; Random House; Simon and Schuster, and Yale University Press.
+The Nevins Prize's winning book is published by one of the distinguished houses that support the prize: Basic Books; Bloomsbury Press; Cambridge University Press; University of Chicago Press; Columbia University Press; Farrar, Straus and Giroux/Hill and Wang; Harvard University Press; Henry Holt; Alfred A. Knopf; W. W. Norton and Company; University of North Carolina Press; Oxford University Press; University of Pennsylvania Press; Princeton University Press; Random House; Simon and Schuster; and Yale University Press.
 The prize is named in honor of the society's founder and first president.

 The 55th Annual Allan Nevins Dissertation Prize, 2015

 Purpose: To honor dissertations for literary distinction and for making a significant contribution to historical knowledge.

 Eligibility: The society defines history broadly and welcomes manuscripts on American arts, literature, and science, as well as biographical studies of Americans in any walk of life.
-Defense of the dissertation, or receipt of the Ph.D. degree, must be in the previous calendar year, between January 1, 2012 and December 31, 2012.
+The dissertation must have been defended or the Ph.D. degree received in the previous calendar year, between January 1, 2013 and December 31, 2013.
 Dissertations already submitted for publication are not eligible.

 The nomination letter should include complete contact information for the student, including a telephone number and an email address that will be valid as of spring 2015.
 The nomination letter need state these facts and no others.
 No department may submit more than two dissertations.